jgigault/HOWTO-quadruply-linked-list/README_STEP1.md

 	./count_island example1.txt

 A 2D matrix is a sequence of points delimited in rows and columns.
-Each byte of the file represents one point of the matrix, except the '\n' that delimits the rows:
+Each byte of the file represents one point of the matrix ('.' is water, 'X' is land), except the '\n' that delimits the rows:

 	.........\n
 	...XXX...\n